andber1/esp-rs-demo/README.md

 cargo espflash flash --release --baud 921600 --monitor
 ```

-After flashing the ESP32 will provide a webserver that generates plots of the measured temperature.
+After flashing the ESP32 will provide a webserver that generates a plot of the measured temperature and humidity.

 ## Prerequisites